The Bridge - Empower, Mobilise, Act

 Women Wave Project

-This project is led by women — those most affected by climate change — and it’s meant to amplify their voices and visions.
+Led by women — among those most affected by climate change — the Women Wave Project aims to amplify their voices and their visions.

 **Why cop30 ?**